Bugzy Malone: 2010–2015: Career beginnings

 Malone released his debut mixtape, SwaggaMan, in 2010.
 He began freestyling for northern grime YouTube channel KODH TV on their series Spray Out Freestyle.
 He then freestyled on popular urban YouTube channels including Grime Daily.
 In 2011, Davies released his second mixtape Why So Serious, inspired by Batman: The Dark Knight Rises.
-The lead single from the mixtape "Hip Hop Heavy Metal" was released on 21 September, 2011 and the music video currently has 1.3 million views on YouTube.
+The lead single from the mixtape "Hip Hop Heavy Metal" was released on 21 September 2011 and the music video has 2.4 million views on YouTube as of late 2025.
 Lost in Meanwhile City, Malone's third mixtape, was released in 2012.
 Malone commented on the mixtape on his website: I called this mixtape "Lost In Meanwhile City" because I stumbled across a film called Franklyn — I felt like I could relate to the dark atmosphere at the time and also some of the featured characters faced similar problems I felt I was faced with i.e family problems, girl problems, law suits, depression.
 I felt 'Lost In Meanwhile City' was the perfect metaphor for my position in life at that particular time, I felt lost and basically in a world of my own.
 The lead single for the project and the second music video created by Malone was released on 23 August 2012.
 In 2014, Malone announced his fourth mixtape, Journal of an Evil Genius, and begun a "mixtape campaign" where he released music videos with narratives that coincided with the singles released from the mixtape, similar to a "visual album".
 The visuals were released in the form of a YouTube video every Monday at 19:00 for six weeks.
 On the topic of creating a campaign consisting of videos to promote the mixtape, Malone listed Quentin Tarantino as an influence and said: "I felt as if I wanted to tell a story loosely based on reality and used the raw emotion of the songs as an excuse to create a mini-horror movie."
 As of 2017, the videos have over 5 million views combined on YouTube.
-The mixtape was released on 10 February, 2014.
+The mixtape was released on 10 February 2014.
 Talking about the mixtape, Davies wrote on his website.
 I called this mixtape 'The Journal of an Evil Genius' mainly because that is what it is.
 The songs themselves are written in a journal-like style making this record the one that means the most to me.
 The "Evil Genius" is an alias I came up with one day in the studio and it just kind of stuck.
 This project is an Intricate/accurate story about my past all the way back to childhood going right the way up to the present giving it a journal-like feel.